 He is married to the former Ashlynn Young of Augusta, Ga.
 They are the parents of a son, Carter, and a daughter, Mary Blake.

 Emily Smith joined the Jaguar Outdoor Track & Field program in August 2014 as a graduate assistant.
-Smith will be the throws coach for GRU Augusta and one head coach Adam Ward’s top aides.
+Smith will be the throws coach for GRU Augusta and one of head coach Adam Ward’s top aides.
 Smith will handle working with student-athletes involved in the shot put, hammer throw, javelin, etc.

 Born in Port Huron, Mich., Smith graduated from Aquinas College in Grand Rapids, Mich., in May 2013.
 Smith earned a B.S. in business administration and sports management and a minor in exercise science.
 Smith competed under Coach Neil Reilly for indoor and outdoor track and field for all four years.
 A six-time All-American, Smith holds records for the indoor weight throw, hammer throw, shot put and was a national runner-up for the discus in the spring of 2013.